Skip to main content

 What Support and Resistance Actually Are

-At its simplest: support is a price zone where buyers have stepped in before, and resistance is a price zone where sellers have stepped in before.
-That's it.
+Support is a price zone where buyers have stepped in before.
+Resistance is a price zone where sellers have stepped in before.
 Not indicators.
 Not formulas.
 Just areas where the market has shown its hand.

-Think of S/R as zones, typically a few ticks to a few points wide.
-Your charts will work better the moment you start giving levels room to breathe.
+Think of S/R as zones, a few ticks to a few points wide.
+Give levels room to breathe.

 Support and resistance zones showing price reacting within a range rather than at an exact line